mupif/mupif/doc/source/userman.rst

 ~~~~~~~~~~~~~~~~~~~

 In addition, the platform installation comes with many examples, that
-can be used to verify the successful installation as well, but they also
+can be used to verify the successful installation as well, but they primarily
-serve as an educational examples illustrating how to use the platform.
+serve as an educational examples illustrating the use of the platform.
+The exmaples are located in examples subdirectory of your MuPIF installation and also are accessible directly from GitHub `https://github.com/mupif/mupif/tree/master/examples`.

 To run the examples, go the the examples directory and use the ``runex.py`` script to do the set-up and run the example::